Mirikizumab interacts in the following cases:

 b Includes: rash, rash macular, rash maculo-papular, and rash papular and rash pruritic.

-c Reported in the mirikizumab maintenance study where mirikizumab treatment is administered as subcutaneous injection.
+c Reported during mirikizumab maintenance therapy where mirikizumab treatment is administered as subcutaneous injection.

-d Reported in the mirikizumab induction study where mirikizumab treatment is administered as intravenous infusion.
+d Reported during mirikizumab induction therapy where mirikizumab treatment is administered as intravenous infusion.

 Infusion-related hypersensitivity reactions were reported in 0.4% of mirikizumab-treated patients.
 All infusion-related hypersensitivity reactions were reported as non-serious.

-Injection site reactions were reported in 8.7% mirikizumab-treated patients.
+Injection site reactions were reported in 10.8% of mirikizumab-treated patients.
 The most frequent reactions were injection site pain, injection site reaction and injection site erythema.
 These symptoms were reported as non-serious, mild and transient in nature.

-In the first 12 weeks (LUCENT-1), ALT increased was reported in 0.4% mirikizumab-treated patients.
-AST increased was reported by 0.5% mirikizumab-treated patients.
+In the first 12 weeks, ALT increased was reported in 0.6% mirikizumab-treated patients.
+AST increased was reported by 0.4% mirikizumab-treated patients.
 All adverse reactions were reported as mild to moderate in severity and non-serious.

-Over all mirikizumab treatment periods in the ulcerative colitis clinical development program (including the placebo-controlled and open label induction and maintenance periods), there have been elevations of ALT to ≥ 3 x upper limit of normal (ULN) (2.0%), ≥ 5 x ULN (0.7%) and ≥ 10 x ULN (0.2%) and AST to ≥ 3 x ULN (2.1%), ≥ 5 x ULN (1.1%) and ≥ 10 x ULN (0.1%) in patients receiving mirikizumab.
+Overall mirikizumab treatment periods in the ulcerative colitis and Crohn’s disease clinical development program (including the placebo-controlled and open label induction and maintenance periods), there have been elevations of ALT to ≥3 x upper limit of normal (ULN) (2.3%), ≥5 x ULN (0.7%) and ≥10 x ULN (0.2%) and AST to ≥3 x ULN (2.2 ), ≥5 x ULN (0.8) and ≥10 x ULN (0.1%) in patients receiving mirikizumab.
 These elevations have been noted with and without concomitant elevations in total bilirubin.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.